 Google “’90s nostalgia” and your search results will not disappoint.
-It’s fair to say that over the past five years, wistful listicles documenting the brown lipstick and butterfly clips we left in the old millennium have conquered the web.
+It’s fair to say that over the past few years, wistful listicles documenting the brown lipstick and butterfly clips we left in the old millennium have conquered the web.
 After all, the teens of the ’90s are now in their 30s and running the internet.
 It only makes sense that their nostalgia would enjoy a healthy renaissance.

 But I have to admit that ’90s nostalgia falls a little flat for me.
 I’m 24, so in the ’90s, I was just a little kid.
 While I can certainly appreciate a throwback photo of Winona Ryder or a quiz informing me which My So-Called Life character I most closely resemble (Angela Chase, duh), my teendom didn’t begin until a few years later.